firstbatchxyz/dnet-p2p/README.md

-# dLLM Daemon
+# dnet p2p

-dLLM Daemon (dllmd) is a daemon service that connects peers within a local network together, allowing them to create a topology and share information about their latency costs, device properties and such; all so that a host can do sharding to share a model across devices.
+dnet p2p is a shared library that add mDNS peer-to-peer connectibility.

 ## Usage as library from C/C++

-Include the shared library within your loader step, e.g. `-L some/directory -ldllmd`.
-Then, include [`dllmd.h`](./example/src/dllmd.h) in your code.
+Include the shared library within your loader step, e.g. `-L some/directory -ldnet`.
+Then, include [`dnet.h`](./example/src/dnet.h) in your code.

-- You can create a new service object with `dllmd_new` which returns you an object pointer, and free it later with `dllmd_free`.
+- You can create a new service object with `dnet_new` which returns you an object pointer, and free it later with `dnet_free`.

-- You can start the service with `dllmd_start` which returns you a thread handle pointer, and then stop it with `dllmd_stop`.
+- You can start the service with `dnet_start` which returns you a thread handle pointer, and then stop it with `dnet_stop`.
+- You can publish a data to all peers with `dnet_publish`, or receive a data for your peer with `dnet_receive`.

-See the header file for more specific instructions.
+See the [header file](./example/src/dnet.h) for more specific instructions.

 > [!TIP]
-> Debug builds of the library include diagnostic prints to `stderr`, otherwise nothing is printed.
+> Debug build of the library include diagnostic prints to `stderr`; in release build _nothing_ is printed.

 ## Usage as CLI